-We may remove your ability to use Payouts or Mass Pay at any time if there is a higher than acceptable level of risk associated with your use of those services.
-The amount you will pay us for these services differs according to whether you use the Payouts service or Mass Pay service, how you send the payments, and the currency of the payment.
-These fees can be found in the PayPal Payouts and Mass Pay Fees table.
+The amount you will pay us for these services differs according to whether you use the Payouts or Mass Pay services, how you send the payouts, and the currency of the payouts.
+Fees can be found on the Fees page.